vpatel888/Zip-Zap-Sales-Analysis/README.md

 * **Average Basket Size (ABS):** (Total Number of Items Purchased/Total Number of Transactions) each month.

 ### Data Source
-Retail Sales Dataset: The primary dataset used for this analysis is the "AmazonCustomerBehaviorSurvey.csv" file, containing synthetic data about the sales from
+Retail Sales Dataset: The primary dataset used for this analysis is the " " file, containing synthetic data about sales from Zip & Zap.

 ### Tools Used
 * **MySQL**